-We are a teaching campus for two medical schools, the New York Institute of Technology College of Osteopathic Medicine (NYCOM) and St. George’s School of Medicine.
+We are a teaching campus for two medical schools, the New York Institute of Technology College of Osteopathic Medicine (NYITCOM) and St. George’s School of Medicine.
 We are rated by their students as being one of their finest learning experiences.

-In addition to boasting a large and diverse patient population that provides in-depth experience in virtually every disease entity, the residency training program at QHC is highly academic.
+In addition to boasting a large and diverse patient population that provides in-depth experience in virtually every disease entity, the residency training program is highly academic.
 Our hospitalist teaching faculty members are all full-time board-certified physicians selected for their teaching and patient care expertise.
 They conduct daily teaching rounds.
 In addition, we provide additional didactic training in the form of daily subspecialty conferences, Grand Rounds, Morning Report, Journal Club, M&M, and board-review opportunities.

 We have an active program of research for our residents, making them highly attractive to competitive fellowship programs.
 Our residents routinely go on to competitive subspecialty fellowships and/or excellent positions in hospital-based or ambulatory care medicine.